 Section 1.
-That the Analysis of Impediments to Fair Housing Choice for the City of Urbana 2010, in the form of the copy of said document attached hereto and herby incorporated by reference, be and the same is hereby authorized and approved.
+That The Analysis of Impediments to Fair Housing Choice for the City of Urbana (FY 2009-2010), substantially in the form of the copy of said document attached hereto and herby incorporated by reference, be and the same is hereby authorized and approved.